ma-ji/css/docs/schedule.md

 ### Before class

-- Complete the Assignment and submit to OSF.
+- Prepare a draft submission of Assignment 4 (Automated Coding) for presenting in class.

 ### In class

 - Presentation and discussion of Assignment.
 - Review peer assignments and provide feedback.
-- Preview next exercise.
+- Prepare Assignment 4 (Automated Coding).

 ### After class

-- Revise assignments according to feedback.
+- Revise Assignment 4 according to feedback and submit.
-- Group presentation slides and annotated bibliography on _Data Analysis_ due in upcoming week.
+- Group presentation slides and annotated bibliography on _Data Analysis_ due soon for upcoming session.
   - Read required readings.
   - Prepare group presentation.
   - Write annotated bibliography.